-An employer is prohibited from giving a female employee a notice of dismissal while she is on maternity leave or such that the notice period will expire while she is on maternity leave.
-An employer that gives a notice of dismissal without sufficient cause during the female employee's pregnancy is liable for payment that the employee would have been entitled to on or before the date of her confinement.
+An employer is prohibited from giving a female employee a notice of dismissal while she is on maternity leave or such that the notice period will end while she is on maternity leave.
+An employer that gives a notice of dismissal without sufficient cause during a female employee's pregnancy is liable for payment that the employee would have been entitled to on or before the date of her confinement.

-The RRA prohibits employers from dismissing or terminating the contracts of employees below the statutory retirement age of 62 on the sole grounds of age.
+The Retirement and Re-employment Act (RRA) prohibits employers from dismissing or terminating the contracts of employees below the statutory retirement age of 62 on the sole grounds of age.